SW-846 Update VI Announcements

 Method 1316 is an equilibrium-based leaching test intended to provide eluate solutions over a range of liquid-to-solid ratios.
 This method consists of five parallel batch extractions of a particle-size-reduced solid material in reagent water over a range of liquid-to-solid ratios.
 At the end of the contact interval, the liquid and solid phases are separated for constituent analysis.

-The purpose of the LEAF "How-To" Guide is to provide an understanding of the Leaching Environmental Assessment Framework to facilitate its broader use in environmental assessment.
+The purpose of the draft LEAF "How-To" Guide is to provide an understanding of the Leaching Environmental Assessment Framework to facilitate its broader use in environmental assessment.
 The guide provides background on the LEAF methods, how to perform the methods, and how to understand the method results.
 It also provides guidance on the application of LEAF to assess leaching potential of COPCs from solid waste materials for beneficial use, disposal, treatment, and remediation applications.
 In addition, the guide addresses frequently asked questions about the four LEAF methods, data management and reporting using freely-available software, and potential applications of the LEAF approach.

 EPA has developed answers to frequently asked questions about the LEAF Methods and "How-To" Guide.